The 9 best straighteners for curly hair that create a lasting smooth, glossy with ease

 Reasons to avoid

 A product promising to cut down on styling time always intrigues us.
-That was very much the case with this T3 straightener, which aims to yield a quick styling process – even for those with curly hair.
+That was very much the case with this T3 straightener, designed for a quick styling experience – even for those with curly hair.

-We found the ultra-wide plates worked extremely well on thick sections of hair, passing over smoothly and straightening in one go.
-This also comes down to the brand’s signature SinglePass technology, which means that just one swipe leaves hair straight and frizz-free.
-Its internal microchip also regulates the temperature so that plates are consistently heated, which allows for even styling and fewer damaging hotspots.
+We found the ultra-wide plates worked extremely well on thick sections of hair, smoothly straightening with each pass.
+This is largely down to the brand’s signature SinglePass technology, which means that just one swipe leaves hair straight and sleek.
+Its internal microchip regulates the temperature to ensure the plates are consistently heated, which allows for even styling and fewer damaging hotspots.
 Not only that, tourmaline-infused ceramic plates also left our hair with an unusually glossy finish on our tester's 3c curls, which can sometimes look a little frazzled after styling.

 The best steam straightener for curly hair